manuelbomi/Apache-Kafka-Enterprise-Microservices-Platform-on-Kubernetes/README.md

 - Production-ready controller quorum

-> [!TIP] This is not a toy Kafka setup — it mirrors modern Kafka deployments.
+> [!Tip] This is not a toy Kafka setup — it mirrors modern Kafka deployments.
+>
 >
 ---